Clear House Accountants

 What if you continue with employment?

 If you continue to work, your employer will deduct any taxes owed from your earnings and State Pension.
-This is what is known as Pay As You Earn tax (PAYE tax).
+This is what is known as Pay As You Earn taxย (PAYE tax).

 What if you are self-employed?

-You will be liable to file a Self Assessment tax return to HMRC at the end of every tax year.
+You will be liable to file a self-assessment tax return to HMRC at the end of every tax year.
 You are liable to mention your total income, State pension income and income from private pensions, for instance, your workplace pension.

 What about income from other sources?

 You are responsible for any taxes you owe on the income earned through other sources and not from your taxable pension income.
-You might be requested to send in your Self Assessment tax return.
+You might be requested to send in your Self-assessment tax return.

 Remember, you are always allowed to claim a tax refund if you think you have overpaid for the tax.
 You will need to speak to your personal tax accountant about this.